hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 | [WDRS](http://www.w3.org/2007/05/powder-s) | 1 | - |
 | [ArchivesHub vocab](http://data.archiveshub.ac.uk/def/) | - | 1 |

+If you want to know which concrete properties and classes we use, take a look at our [JSON-LD context](http://lobid.org/resources/context.jsonld)<sup3</sup> or check out the [documentation](http://lobid.org/resources/api#jsonld) (in German).

 If you have comments or suggestions for improvement, we would be interested to hear them.

 ------
 <sup>1</sup> This benefit hasn't manifested itself yet, although we also have contributed to the [Gruppe Titeldaten der DINI-AG KIM](https://wiki.dnb.de/display/DINIAGKIM/Titeldaten+Gruppe)'s work on defining a common application profile for Linked Library Data in German-speaking countries.

 <sup>2</sup> Such an approach was taken developing the [ls.ext](https://github.com/digibib/ls.ext) library system for Deichman Library, Oslo.
 Rurik Greenall has promoted this strategy a lot, e.g. in his [ELAG2015 talk](https://github.com/brinxmat/presentations/blob/master/2015/ELAG2015.pdf).

+<sup>3</sup> To get a simple list run `curl http://lobid.org/resources/context.jsonld | grep '"@id" : "http'| sort -u`.